aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ps-to-pst/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PS to PST?</h2>

+The PostScript (PS) format is a page description language used mainly in desktop publishing applications.
+It is a vector-based language, which means that it is resolution-independent and can be scaled to any size without losing quality.
+On the other hand, the Personal Storage Table (PST) format is a proprietary file format used by Microsoft Outlook to store emails, contacts, calendar items, and other data.
+PST files are used to back up Outlook data and to transfer data between computers.
+Therefore, it is necessary to convert PS files to PST format in order to access the data in Outlook.

-For a Python developer, who is trying to add a PS to PST conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into PST format.
+<h2>How Aspose.Total Helps for PS to PST Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a comprehensive set of APIs to automate the conversion process from PS to PST.
+It includes two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which makes the conversion easy using Python.
+The conversion process is a two-step process.
+Firstly, the Word file is loaded and rendered into HTML via Aspose.Words for Python via .NET.
+Secondly, the converted HTML is loaded using Aspose.Email for Python via .NET and saved into PST format.
+This process is simple and efficient, and can be easily integrated into any Python application.

 {{% /blocks/products/pf/feature-page-summary %}}